コンテンツにスキップ

 There is a mysterious "power" in the songs and dances of musicals that is not found in straight plays.
 Show dance also has songs and dances, but I feel that it is a little different.
 I like straight plays, but I also feel a wonderful charm in the world where songs and dances coexist.

-The first real musicals I saw when I was young were Shiki Theater Company's ``A Chorus Line'' and ``Cats.''
+The first full-scale musicals I saw when I was young were Shiki Theatre Company's "A Chorus Line" and "Cats."

 At the time, importing an authentic Broadway stage production, building a dedicated theater, and staging a production over a long span of several years was unheard of.